zmarzmar/Media-pipe/README.md

-# 👅 Tongue Detection Meme Display
+# Tongue Detection Meme Display

-A fun Python application using MediaPipe and OpenCV that detects when your tongue is out and displays different meme images in real-time!
+A fun Python application using MediaPipe and OpenCV that detects when your tongue is out and displays different meme images in real-time.

 **GitHub:** [https://github.com/aaronhubhachen/simple-mediapipe-project](https://github.com/aaronhubhachen/simple-mediapipe-project)

-Perfect for learning about:
+Good for learning about:
 - MediaPipe Face Mesh detection
 - Real-time video processing with OpenCV
 - Facial landmark analysis
 - Computer vision basics

-**🚀 New to this project?** Start with the [Quick Start Guide](QUICKSTART.md) to get running in 5 minutes!
+New to this project?
+Start with the [Quick Start Guide](QUICKSTART.md) to get running in 5 minutes.

-**📚 Want to understand how it works?** Check out the [Tutorial](TUTORIAL.md) for detailed explanations!
+Want to understand how it works?
+Check out the [Tutorial](TUTORIAL.md) for detailed explanations.

-**🍎 macOS user?** See the [macOS Setup Guide](SETUP_MACOS.md) for platform-specific instructions!
+macOS user?
+See the [macOS Setup Guide](SETUP_MACOS.md) for platform-specific instructions.

 ## Features

-- 🎥 Real-time webcam face detection using MediaPipe Face Mesh
+- Real-time webcam face detection using MediaPipe Face Mesh
-- 👅 Tongue-out detection algorithm
+- Tongue-out detection algorithm
-- 🖼️ Dual window display: Camera input and Meme output
+- Dual window display: Camera input and Meme output
-- 📺 Large window sizes (960x720) for clear visibility
+- Large window sizes (960x720) for clear visibility
-- 🔄 Real-time switching between normal and tongue-out meme images
+- Real-time switching between normal and tongue-out meme images

 ## Requirements